Josuto/high-availability-app/README.md

 ---

 ## TODO
-- Configure EC2 instance auto-scaling
++ Configure EC2 instance auto-scaling
-- How to enable EC2 instances and containers hand-by-hand auto-scaling?
++ How to enable EC2 instances and containers hand-by-hand auto-scaling?
+  ~> EC2 instances/containers are scaled out/in based on some ECS capacity planner and some task auto-scaling policy
+  - Add a section in this README on this topic
 - Use `host-header` instead at the ALB rule definition
 + Disallow HTTP access
   ~> any HTTP request is now redirected to a HTTPS request